Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Preliminaries

 In the case of a whole-plane $\SLE_6$ exploration of a $\sqrt{8/3}$-quantum cone, we know from \cite[Corollary~12.2]{dms2014mating} that the boundary length of the outer boundary evolves as a $3/2$-stable L\'evy process with only downward jumps conditioned to be non-negative.
 The compactness argument of \cite[Section~6]{qlebm} also implies that the subsequentially limiting $\QLE(8/3,0)$ with the quantum natural time parameterization has the same property.

-Recall from \cite{qlebm} that we change time from the quantum natural time to the quantum distance time parameterization using the time-change
+Recall from \cite{qlebm} that we change time from the quantum natural time to the \emph{quantum distance time parameterization} using the time-change

 where $X_s$ is the quantum boundary length of the outer boundary of the process at quantum natural time $s$.
 (The intuition for using this particular time change is that in the Eden growth model, the rate at which new edges are added to the outer boundary of the cluster is proportional to the boundary length of the cluster.)
-If we perform this time-change, then the outer boundary length of the $\QLE(8/3,0)$ evolves as the time-reversal of a $3/2$-stable continuous state branching process (CSBP; we will give a review of CSBPs in Section~\ref{subsec::csbp_estimates} below).
+If we perform this time-change, then the outer boundary length of the $\QLE(8/3,0)$ evolves as the time-reversal of a $3/2$-stable continuous state branching process (CSBP; we will give a review of CSBPs in Section~\ref{subsec::csbp_estimates} below, including the relationship between CSBPs and L\'evy processes via time-change).

 \begin{lemma} Suppose that $(\D,h)$ has the law of a quantum disk with boundary length $L > 0$ and that $z \in \D$ is distributed uniformly according to the quantum area measure.
-Then the $\QLE(8/3,0)$ starting from $z$ hits $\partial \D$ first at a point chosen uniformly from the quantum boundary measure.
-Moreover, the $\QLE(8/3,0)$ stopped upon first hitting $\partial \D$ intersects $\partial \D$ at a unique point almost surely.
-Finally, if $D_L$ has the law of the amount of quantum distance time required by the $\QLE(8/3,0)$ to hit $\partial \D$ then $D_L \stackrel{d}{=} L^{1/2} D_1$. \end{lemma} \begin{proof} The first assertion of the lemma follows from the construction and the proof of the metric property given in \cite{qlebm} (see \cite[Lemma~7.7]{qlebm}).
-The second assertion is also established in \cite[Lemma~7.6]{qlebm}.

-We will deduce the final assertion of the lemma using the following scaling calculation.
+Then the $\QLE(8/3,0)$ stopped upon first hitting $\partial \D$ intersects $\partial \D$ at a unique point a.s.
+Finally, if $D_L$ has the law of the amount of quantum distance time required by the $\QLE(8/3,0)$ to hit $\partial \D$ then $D_L \stackrel{d}{=} L^{1/2} D_1$. \end{lemma} \begin{proof} The first assertion of the lemma is established in \cite[Lemma~7.6]{qlebm}.
+We will deduce the second assertion of the lemma using the following scaling calculation.
 Recall that if we add the constant $C$ to the field then quantum boundary length is scaled by the factor $e^{\gamma C/2}$ and that quantum natural time is scaled by the factor $e^{3 \gamma C/4}$ (see \cite[Section~6.2]{quantum_spheres}).
 Equivalently, if we start off with a unit boundary length quantum disk, $L > 0$, and we scale the field so that the boundary length is equal to $L$ then quantum natural time is scaled by the factor $L^{3/2}$.
 Recall also that if $X_t$ denotes the quantum boundary length of the outer boundary of the $\QLE(8/3,0)$ growth at quantum natural time $t$, then the quantum distance time elapsed by quantum natural time $T$ is equal to

 Combining~\eqref{eqn::qle_distance_time} with the scaling given for boundary length and quantum natural time given above, we see that if we start out with a unit boundary length quantum disk and then scale the field so that the boundary length is $L$, then the amount of quantum distance time elapsed by the resulting $\QLE(8/3,0)$ is given by